IP scanners are an essential tool to help you monitor your network for new devices.

 • Free to use: Sign up for an account that costs nothing

-• On demand discovery: Installs an agent then scans for equipment and logs them
+• On-demand discovery: Installs an agent then scans for equipment and logs them

-Why do we recommend it?
+Why do I recommend it?

-The Spiceworks IP Scanner is a free online tool.
+As you may have guessed, I like the fact that the Spiceworks IP Scanner is a free online tool.
 You need to install an agent on one of your endpoints in order to get it to scan your network.
 You get a list of all devices on your network with their IP addresses and more details about the device that has the agent on it.

 Information that can be viewed includes Name, IP addresses, Vendor, OS, MAC addresses, Open ports, Up/Down, and more.
 You can view performance data on CPU, memory, and storage.
 There is also a search function where you can search for information on a specific device.

-Who is it recommended for?
+Who do I recommend it for?

 Anyone can use this tool.
 It is free and not complicated to set up.
-The tool will scan your network automatically when you access the IP scanner web page but it doesn’t operate continuously.
+The tool will scan your network automatically when you access the IP scanner web page, but it doesn’t operate continuously.
 Install the agent on all endpoints to get full inventory details.

 Pros: